Moon Zero Two : Film Review Photo

 product placement maybe?

-Emptyness is all I'm breathing, Stars are dead, the clocks are
+Emptyness is all I'm breathing, Stars are dead, the

 On the Moon where I'm living, need some help to make me grow....